nusu/kuzgun/README.md

 # kuzgun
 simple, ssh based deployment command line tool

-## note ##
-It's new, not perfectly functional right now be awere of it
+note: It's new, not perfectly functional right now be awere of it

 ## what is it ? ##
 kuzgun is very simple deployment tool, its basically responsible to pull your changes on server.